What happens to the chart you embedded six months ago?

 According to Orbit Media's Annual Blogging Survey, bloggers who update older content are more than twice as likely to report strong results.
 The work matters.
 The question is whether your tools make it sustainable.

-With static chart makers, every new post increases the burden permanently.
-The content debt doesn't plateau.
-It accumulates.
-And unlike text that ages on its own timeline, charts carry specific numerical claims that become wrong on a specific date.
+With static chart makers, every new post adds to the burden, and the content debt compounds.
+Unlike text that ages on its own timeline, charts carry specific numerical claims that become wrong on a specific date.

-That accumulating cost is maintenance debt, the future time you owe every chart you've published, for as long as the post attracts readers.
+That accumulating cost is maintenance debt, the future time you owe every chart you have published, for as long as the post attracts readers.

 What Happens After You Publish